Posture-Related Neck Stiffness

 A clear explanation first

-Our evaluations look at mobility, posture, muscle guarding, daily work habits, and musculoskeletal stress.
+Our evaluations look at mobility, posture, muscle guarding, daily work habits, and musculoskeletal stress for Central Austin and Rosedale patients.
 The goal is to understand why the pattern keeps repeating before recommending care.

 Many people normalize headaches and neck tension for years before realizing how much it is affecting focus, sleep, posture, workouts, stress levels, and daily movement.